Reminiscence Music Therapy Stuffed Animal For Dementia Care

 Stuffed Animal Selection

 When selecting a teddy bear or stuffed animal for this project, make sure to select a stuffy that is soft and cuddly.
 Ensure the fur is not irritating to the person who will be using it.
-I’ve selected a medium sized, super-soft stuffed animal for today’s project- one that, I think, will make a good lap buddy and will be a good fit for the size Bluetooth speaker I have.
+I’ve selected a medium sized, super-soft stuffed animal for today’s project- one that, I think, will make a good lap buddy and will be a good fit for the size Bluetooth speaker I already have on hand.

 Can I Make My Stuffed Animal Weighted?